xavierpok/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Connexion shows a list of persons
-3. User requests to add a person and enter details
+3. User requests to add a person
 4. Connexion adds the person

     Use case ends.